pollen8/Simple-Canvas-Manager/README.md

 ----------------------

 Assuming a simple example (live demo <a href="#">here</a>).

-This is how you can implement it with native js :
+This is how you can implement it with native js code :

 ```js
 window.onload = function() {